This article covers everything you may want to know about the ProGear 225 Folding Magnetic Upright Bike with Heart Pulse.

 An easy-to-read LCD monitor shows the time elapsed, your speed in minutes and seconds, your distance in miles, and approximate calories or Kcals burned.
 You can scroll through these by pressing the mode key.
 There’s also a scan setting that, when activated, will automatically display each metric for six seconds.

-The monitor automatically starts when you begin pedalling and shuts off after several minutes of inactivity is detected.
+The monitor automatically starts when you begin pedaling and shuts off after several minutes of inactivity is detected.

 Grip the pulse sensors built into the handlebars for a minimum of 7 seconds to see your heart rate in beats per minute.